deadsnakes/python3.10-jammy/Doc/library/importlib.rst

             package.
 This attribute is not set on modules.

         - :attr:`__package__`
-            The fully-qualified name of the package under which the module was loaded as a submodule (or the empty string for top-level modules).
+            The fully qualified name of the package under which the module was loaded as a submodule (or the empty string for top-level modules).
             For packages, it is the same as :attr:`__name__`.
 The :func:`importlib.util.module_for_loader` decorator can handle the